Navigation

 School safety

-The safety of students and teachers is something we always take very seriously.
+The safety of students and teachers is one of the Hennepin County Attorney Office's top priorities.
 Maintaining school safety is a partnership between schools, law enforcement and prosecutors.

 Open all